10 Things I Wish I Knew as a Cruise Rookie

 During my early cruises, I made many mistakes.
 Back then, there was very little information available online about cruising, so we embarked on our journeys with a sense of adventure.

-Fortunately, now with the internet, it’s much easier to share information, and even first-time cruisers can embark well-prepared and know what to expect.
+Fortunately, with the internet, it’s much easier to share information, and even first-time cruisers can be well prepared and know what to expect.

 1. Seasickness Isn’t as Big a Deal as You Think

-When I tell someone that I love cruises, one of the responses I get most often is “I have never gone on one, I would definitely get seasick.”
+When I tell someone I love cruises, one of the most common responses is, “I have never gone on one, I would definitely get seasick.”

 This is untrue most of the time, and I’ll tell you why.